jphcoi/opoh/README.md

 Right now, only the parsing script is operational: parse_SYNC.py.

 All the required instructions to dockerize the scripts and run them on a server are also included in the Dockerfile.
-Simply type: `docker build -t opoh_docker` to build the docker image
+Simply type: `docker build -t opoh_docker .` to build the docker image

 You can run directly run this image using the following syntax `docker run -e File_Name="SOMEFILE.docx"  opoh_docker`